-After a long illness, Estate Project manager Bud Webster passed away on February 13.
+After a long illness, Estate Project manager Bud Webster passed away in 2016.
 The Estate Project will continue to operate under new manager Mishell Baker.
 SFWA is deeply indebted to Bud for the work he put into this project, and we hope to honor him by keeping it strong.

 The Estate Project has assembled, and is maintaining, a database of the estates of deceased authors which includes contact information for their heirs and/or agents.
 This resource enables editors, publishers and agents to seek permissions, make payments and double-check rights.

 The overall purpose is to promote and help preserve the work of those writers who helped build the sf/fantasy field, as well as more recently deceased writers, and to ensure that legitimate publication can take place without violating copyright protection.